OutcoderSoftware/OutcoderSoftware.github.io/_posts/2025-05-23-Agentic-AI-What-It-Means-and-Why-It-Matters-Now.md

 published: true
 ---

 The AI landscape is undergoing a seismic shift.
 While generative AI (gen AI) dominated headlines in 2023–2024 with tools like ChatGPT creating art, code, and text, a new paradigm is emerging: Agentic AI.
 Unlike gen AI, which reacts to prompts to generate content, Agentic AI acts autonomously, making decisions and executing complex workflows with minimal human oversight.
-This shift is not just technological, it’s redefining industries, workforce dynamics, and even societal norms.
+This shift is not just technological, it’s redefining industries and workforce dynamics.
-## What Is Agentic AI?
+## What Is Agentic AI
 Agentic AI refers to systems capable of independent reasoning, planning, and action to achieve predefined goals.
 These agents integrate large language models (LLMs), machine learning, and traditional programming to navigate dynamic environments, adapt to new data, and interact with external tools like APIs or IoT devices.
 #### Key Characteristics:
 1. **Autonomy:** Operates without constant human input (e.g., selfdriving cars adjusting routes in realtime)